utkarsh0830/System-Design/README.md

 Each pattern is implemented in a self-contained manner, allowing you to explore and learn each concept independently without external dependencies (beyond standard build tools).

-📁 Repository Structure
-The project is meticulously organized to provide a clear path for learning and reference.

-.
-├── C++/
-│   ├── Singleton/
-│   ├── Command/
-│   └── Facade/
-│
-└── Java/
-    ├── Singleton/
-    ├── Command/
-    └── Facade/

 ✨ Key Feature: Every folder contains self-contained examples with detailed comments to help you understand the pattern's intent, structure, and implementation from the ground up.

 💡 Included Design Patterns